nonsense/coreos-vagrant/redis/README.md

 For the demo to shine, it should

+* fix dependency issue requiring a fleet stop/start of `redis-1-topology-observer.service` on first deploy,
 * set up `master.redis-1.docker` and `slaves.redis-1.docker` in SkyDNS, and
 * show how to connect to the redis master without `vagrant ssh`,
 * show how to connect to the redis master on an ephemeral port,